-- Enjoys learning about different cultures and people, and has sought out these types of experiences, whether it be outside the U.S., or in North America.
+- Enjoys learning about different cultures and people, and has sought out these types of experiences, either outside or inside North America.

-- Is passionate about, and has experience with working with teens, preferably in a residential setting or travel program.
+- Is passionate about (and experienced in) working with teens, preferably in a residential setting or travel program.

 - Values experiential education.

-- Looks forward to working in an intensive setting where personal limits & boundaries will be stretched, to find new flexibilities and strengths.
+- Looks forward to working in a setting where personal limits are stretched to find new flexibilities and strengths.

 - Demonstrates a strong commitment to safety and can place him or herself in the mindset of a parent.

-- Enjoys living in a rural camp setting, with limited internet and cell connections, no TV, dust, lots of bugs and other non-human mammals
+- Enjoys living in a rural setting, with limited cell connections, no TV, dust, lots of bugs and other creatures.

 - Enjoys healthy, vegetarian food.
 (It really is very yummy!)

-- Minimum age of 21 is preferred, although 19 & 20 year olds will be considered for select support positions.
+- Minimum age of 21 is preferred, although 20 year olds will be considered for select support positions or internships.

 Legacy seeks individuals with a balance of hard and soft skills.
 Clearly, staff must be competent and comfortable in working with teens.
 They must also possess qualities of empathy, a sense of humor, quick thinking, flexibility, and creativity.
-The staff team as a whole demonstrates many different leadership styles.
-These traits ensure many teachable moments and a summer that is memorable and fun.
 Each summer, 25-50% of the seasonal staff are people who have worked here before.

 We also have a handful of young adults who were participants at GYV, returning for first time as staff to “give back”.
 These staff play an essential role in establishing and conveying the core values and spirit of community cooperation that make the GYV experience so compelling.